awesomealex1/faithful-reasoning/README.md

 ### General evaluation

-The evaluation uses the `scripts/main.py` and a hydra config file from the `configs/experiment` folder.
+The evaluation uses the `scripts/main.py` and a Hydra config file from the `configs/experiment` folder.
 For instance:

 ```bash
 python scripts/main.py experiment=memotrap/decore_entropy/llama3_8b_instruct decoder.configs.num_retrieval_heads=100
 ```

-Notice that the hydra configs are structure based on the `dataset_name > decoder_name > model_name.yaml`.
+Notice that the hydra configs are structured based on `dataset_name > decoder_name > model_name.yaml`.
 It is then followed with custom hyperparameters (e.g., `decoder.configs.num_retrieval_heads`).

 Some dataset can be further modified depending on the variation that you want to evaluate the model against.
 The options are: